-The Nest thermostat is one of the most popular smart thermostats on the market today.
+The Nest thermostat is one of the best-selling smart thermostats you can get.
 And for good reason.
-It picks up on your temperature preferences and develops an energy-efficient schedule to match.
-And using geofencing with your phone, the Nest Learning Thermostat and Nest E are aware of when you’re at your residence or gone and can raise and lower temps to help you save even more.
+It learns your temperature preferences and makes an energy-efficient schedule to match.
+And through geofencing with your phone, the Nest Learning Thermostat and Nest E realize when you’re at your home or gone and can raise and lower temperatures to help you save even more.

-The Nest can be used with a wide range of 24-volt heating and cooling systems, but it’s always a wise idea to visit the Nest thermostat compatibility checker before getting one.
-Don’t forget to contact your energy company for valuable rebates, since you might be able to get a Nest for free or close to it.
+The Nest works with a full range of 24-volt heating and cooling systems, but it’s always a smart idea to visit the Nest thermostat compatibility checker before getting one.
+Don’t forget to talk with your energy provider for valuable rebates, since you might be able to get a Nest for free or close to it.

-Once you’ve confirmed it’s compatible, you can either hook it up on your own or contact a HVAC specialist like TopTec Heating, Cooling, Plumbing & Electrical.
-If you’re putting it in on your own, you’ll see a terminal for the C-wire, or common wire.
-This wire is only used for powering your thermostat.
-If your house or HVAC system is older, you might not have one of these wires.
-In most cases, Nest says this isn’t an issue since the thermostat can get adequate power from other heating and cooling wires.
+Once you’ve made sure it’s compatible, you can either wire it without help or hire a HVAC pro like TopTec.
+If you’re wiring it without help, you’ll see a terminal for the C-wire, or common wire.
+This wire is solely used for powering your thermostat.
+If your residence or HVAC system is older, you might not have one of these wires.
+In most cases, Nest says this isn’t a setback since the thermostat can draw enough power from other heating and cooling wires.

 In some instances, your heating and cooling system may have to have that C-wire.
 And here’s why.

 Why Your Nest Keeps Losing Power and Other Issues

 The Google Nest Thermostat is a step up from older programmable thermostats that have a combination of wiring and AA batteries for power.
 It has a rechargeable lithium-ion battery and wiring to connect to Wi-Fi, power its digital display and turn on your heating and cooling system.

 8 Common Nest Thermostat Problems